oneeve8/kobble-data/content/videonarrativehowto.md

 Keep in mind that you can drop links to images and videos from the internet into Kobble.

-[show dragging and dropping video links and pictures
+[show dragging and dropping video links and pictures]

 But if you want to embed them into your Markdown presentation file, you can do that too!

 I will show you how, and if you forget, simply refer back to the instructions in our Markdown notes file.

-For an image, simply
+For an image, simply use an exclamation
 Folder
 Link
 Channel Group